 But this is the wrong question.

 Your site’s ranking – in Alexa’s tool and others – is determined by the amount of traffic you get.

-It stands to reason that if you focus on driving more traffic to your site, that your ranking will improve.
+It stands to reason that if you focus on increasing your website traffic, that your ranking will improve.
 Although it won’t improve on the same day your traffic jumps.
 Alexa uses the last 3 months of traffic to calculate rankings.

 I’ve seen friends put so much time and attention into improving their ranking that they’ve stopped focusing on what matters – their business.